Llocer/llocer_ocpp/README.md

-# llocer_ocpp
+# openEV: llocer_ocpp

-OCPP implementation:
-- websocket server
+Base library to implement an OCPP server.

+This library is part of the openEV (open electrical vehicle) libraries.

+An example of usage is described in repository llocer_ev_examples.